Benhayon v Rockett victory at last & the way forwardPosted: November 18, 2018

 In the end Benhayon sued me for 20 publications.
-He claimed that 60 defamatory meanings (imputations) arose from those.
+He claimed that 60 defamatory meanings (imputations) were found in those.
 The jury found only 44 of those meanings were conveyed.
 Of those, three (dishonest, leader of socially harmful cult, and preys on cancer patients) were repeated across several publications.
 Therefore, there were in fact 40 imputations conveyed in total.

-The significance, though, is that 34 of the meanings that Benhayon claimed were conveyed and claimed were defamatory were found to be true.
+The significance, though, is that 33 of the meanings that were found to be conveyed and found to be defamatory were found to be true.

 The Uniform Defamation Laws provide a defence of justification (s.
 25, Defamation Act NSW).
 It is a complete defence if you can prove the material published was substantially true.
 This means that even if an imputation is found to be defamatory, the publisher is not liable if the imputation is proven to be true in substance or not materially different from the truth.
 This can be difficult to prove as you can only use evidence that is admissible in court – this means that you will need original documents and/or witnesses who are credible and willing to testify in court.
 Arts Law Centre of Australia

 I proved, with evidence, in the Supreme Court, those meanings to be true.

 Among the imputations which were covered by Ms Rockett’s truth defence were statements that Mr Benhayon “engages in inappropriate conduct towards women”, “is guilty of inappropriate behaviour with children”, “is not a fit person to hold a Working with Children Certificate” and that Universal Medicine is a “socially harmful cult”.
 Mr Benhayon has denied all allegations of wrongdoing.
 Northern Star, 14 November 2018

 Benhayon is not in a position to deny what was proven in court.
 The following is the complete list of the 36 imputations proven true.
 (You can download a copy of the list at this link.)

 Benhayon v Rockett